 The branch of psychology is an applied one is popular among the professional psychologists.
-In society there are people whose behaviour is abnormal in the sense that they manifest significant behavioural deviations from the norms of the society or the groups in which they live.
-There are various forms of behavioural disorders like that of psychosis (which refer to serious forms of mental illness), the neurosis (mild forms of functional disorders which can be treated without the patient being hospitalized) and feeble mindedness (which points to persons who are poorly endowed with intellectual capacities making them incompetent to make efficient and effective adjustments to the demand of reality and to come up socially).
-Besides these, there are other forms of abnormal behaviour. -Some people may be emotionally unstable, some may find it difficult to establish healthy interpersonal relations with people, adapt themselves vocationally to the work situations, etc. In all such cases it is the clinical psychologists provide service to those who have mental or emotional problems.
-Clinical psychologists work in psychiatric clinics, child guidance centers, and mental hospitals.
-They mostly work in collaboration with medical doctors trained in treating mental disorders who are known as psychiatrists.
+In society, there are people whose behaviour is abnormal in the sense that they manifest significant behavioural deviations from the norms of the society or the groups in which they live.
+There are various forms of behavioural disorders like that of psychosis (which refer to serious forms of mental illness), the neurosis(mild forms of functional disorders which can be treated without the patient being hospitalized) and feeble mindedness (which points to persons who are poorly endowed with intellectual capacities making them incompetent to make efficient and effective adjustments to the demand of reality and to come up socially).

 1.6.4.
-Development Psychology
+Developmental Psychology

-Development Psychology deals with all aspects of growth and development of the individual throughout his life span.
-Right from the time of fertilization in the Womb, upto the time of old age and death, all aspects of human development are studied in great depth and detail.
+Developmental Psychology deals with all aspects of growth and development of the individual throughout his life span.
+Right from the time of fertilization in the Womb, up to the time of old age and death, all aspects of human development are studied in great depth and detail.
 Different stages of development, ranging from pre-natal period, through the stages of infancy and childhood to that of middle age and old age are studied.
 There is a concentration of studies in childhood and adolescence.
-Of late, there is a growing interest and hence a number of studies on old age and its problems (Gerontology).
-The findings of developmental psychologists are utilized extensively by educational, clinical and counseling psychologists, though many of them in their own right are not applied in nature.